How to buy new bins for a property or development

-We are unable to make landlords purchase bins.
-If they refuse, you will need to pay for them yourself.
+We can't make landlords buy bins.
+You will need to pay for them yourself if they refuse.